jdduke/three_cpp/README.md

 Much of the core functionality has been implemented to some degree, excepting morph targets and animation of any sort, or shadows.
-Only a small subset of the `extras` tree has been completed.
+Only a small subset of the three.js "extras" tree has been completed.

 It's not pretty; I tried to preserve the style/syntax/structure of the original library while not completely obviating the merits of native code .
 To be sure,